 As a courtesy to other riders, make sure you have proper mudguards fitted.
 The British winter means rain and slush much more often than it does ice and snow.
 Mudguards don’t look very stylish but the people you are riding with will very much appreciate it if you have them and don’t cover them in mud.

-By giving yourself a bit more of a gap than usual, you can react to your club mate’s last minute hand signals.
+By giving yourself a bit more of a gap than usual, you can react to last-minute hand signals.
 If a rider hits black ice on a corner they can be down in an instant, and leaving space can mean the difference between avoiding the hazard yourself, or riding over the top of them.

 Ice tends to form in all the areas most likely to cause problems for cyclists.
 Roads are designed so that moisture drains off from the centre towards the kerb, and during the day they warm up from the centre outwards.
 Because of this, it may be safer in icy conditions to take a primary position on the road and avoid the slippery surface closer to the edge.
 Ice also has a habit of forming at the bottom of descents (particularly in valley bottoms), at the lowest side of a cambered corner, and where water can run off adjacent fields onto the road.
 Bear in mind that it doesn’t need to have rained or snowed recently for ice to form either.
 A heavy fog will condense on the road surface when it gets cold and create a slippery layer.